PritRaj1/non-convex-rust/README.md

 Example configs are provided in [tests/jsons/](tests/jsons).
 More information on each config can be found in the respective algorithm .md files, (links above).

-## Contributing

-1. Fork the repository
-2. Create a new branch: `git checkout -b my-feature`
-3. Make your changes
-4. Run tests: `cargo test`
-5. Run benchmarks: `cargo bench`
-    - To view the results, run:
-    ```bash
-    open target/criterion/report/index.html  # on macOS
-    xdg-open target/criterion/report/index.html  # on Linux
-    start target/criterion/report/index.html  # on Windows
-    ```
-6. Add sources and more information to the respective algorithm .md file - so that others can learn and share too!
-7. Commit and push
-8. Open a Pull Request

 ## License

 This project is open-sourced under the [MIT License](LICENSE).